The Organizational Studies Honors Option

 Overall Structure and Effort for Honors Option

 During the junior year, you must apply for and be accepted into the Organizational Studies Honors Option.
 The application must include a detailed research proposal, and must be supported and signed by your faculty mentor.
-If admitted, you will enroll in the OS Senior Honors Research sequence in your senior year (OS 497 & 498, 4 credits in Research and 4 credits in cluster C or electives).
+If admitted, you will enroll in the OS Senior Honors Research sequence in your senior year (OS 497 & 498).
+Both of these course together will complete your Senior Research Capstone Experience requirement.
 These are independent study courses in which you will work on your research and thesis with your faculty mentor.
 You will also meet several times at designated intervals with the OS Honors Coordinator (and other honors students) for ongoing assistance and support throughout the project.
 As an OS Honors student, you are also admitted to the Honors Program within LSA, and can receive additional support and academic advising through that office.